 608 Missouri Street – 660.493.2262

-For additional information, contact Director of Social Service Iva Eggert at 660.259.2440.
-The Live Well Community Centers, federally qualified health centers, are owned and operated by the Health Care Collaborative of Rural Missouri.
+For additional information, call 660.259.2440.
+The Live Well Community Health Centers, federally qualified health centers, are owned and operated by the Health Care Collaborative of Rural Missouri.
 The clinics accept private insurance, Medicare, Medicaid and sliding fee scale payments for those who meet eligibility requirements.
 Qualified staff are also available to help determine eligibility and enrollment in Medicare and Medicaid programs.